-- You want a cotton terry material under your sheets
+- Those who want a cotton terry material under the sheets

-- You want a thin and lightweight protector
+- People who want a thin and lightweight protector

-- You want a protector with a 200+ Wash Durability Rating
+- Those who want a protector with a 200+ Wash Durability Rating

-You can read the full SafeRest Mattress Protector review here.
+The full SafeRest Mattress Protector review is available here.

-- You want a fitted waterproof protector that is the same material across the whole protector
+- Those who want a fitted waterproof protector that is the same material across the whole protector

-- You want the option to add pillow protectors as well (Linenspa sells mattress and pillow protectors)
+- People who want the option to add pillow protectors as well (Linenspa sells mattress and pillow protectors)

-- You want a strong elastic grip around the edges of the protector to hold onto mattresses up to 18-inches thick
+- Those who want a strong elastic grip around the edges of the protector to hold onto mattresses up to 18-inches thick

-- You want a thin and noiseless protector
+- People who want a thin and noiseless protector

-You can read the full Linenspa Mattress Protector review here.
+The full Linenspa Mattress Protector review is available here.

-If you are in the market for a thin, virtually noiseless and waterproof fitted mattress protectors under $100 then both the SafeRest and the Linenspa protectors are great options.
+For people who are in the market for a thin, virtually noiseless and waterproof fitted mattress protectors under $100 will find both the SafeRest and the Linenspa protectors to be great options.

 I preferred the 100% polyester material over the cotton terry of the SafeRest.
 I wasn’t able to feel it under my sheets and the stronger elastic of the Linenspa protector held the protector to my mattress snugly, which generated left shift and noise than the SafeRest protector.

 Both protectors are easy to care for and come with detailed instructions (that are relatively the same).
-Avoid drying your protector on a high heat so it retains its waterproof properties.
+Avoid drying the protector on a high heat so it retains its waterproof properties.